nikhil-1e9/Data-science-stuff/README.md

 ### Tutorials
 - [Kaggle tutorials](https://www.kaggle.com/learn) and guides are a great way of getting started with a particular topic on Machine Learning

+### Blogs
+- Great post on how to contribute and showcase your work.
+Find it [here](https://medium.com/kaggle-blog/i-trained-a-model-what-is-next-d1ba1c560e26)